Basic flexion

 Knees to elbows in a different way.
 Yes, we will repeat this pattern many times.
 It is so important to letting go of tension across the back.

-This lessons experiments with the chin to the knee, the forehead, the nose, the lips.
+This lesson experiments with the chin to the knee, the forehead, the nose, the lips.
 I love the protrusion of the lips forward mirroring the protrusion of the spine backwards.
 You’ll train in sensing the arc through space forward at the same time as backward.
 Getting good at shapes, angles, and pressure will help you stay mobile throughout the day.
 Plus, it’s so lovely to feel so long and straight!

 The second lesson for foundations of the back.
 This one invites a different exploration of the legs in relation to the back, and explores a new way to fold the chest by pointing the elbows.
 Find out how long and tall you can possibly get.